jooh/bindit/docs/installation.rst

 Standalone binaries
 -------------------
-TODO

-We provide self-contained binaries for major systems (Linux, Mac, Windows) under our Github releases.
+We provide self-contained binaries for major systems (Linux, Mac, soon Windows?) for each of our `Github releases`_.
 This is the preferred route for most users since there is no risk of interactions with your current Python environment.

 Stable python package
 ---------------------

-If you prefer to install bindit as a python package, you can install the current release with `pip`:
+If you prefer to install bindit as a python package, you can install the current release with `pip`_:

 .. code-block:: console